dineshappavoo/MatrixMinAdditionShortestPath/README.md

 ##Install

-This library has the java implementation of Matrix Min Addition Shortest Path algorithm to find the shortest path in a a directed graph G=[V,E].The following code snippet shows how to get the shortest path,
+This library has the java implementation of Matrix Min Addition Shortest Path algorithm to find the shortest path in a directed graph G=[V,E].The following code snippet shows how to get the shortest path,

     MatrixMinAdditionShortestPath matrixMinSP=new MatrixMinAdditionShortestPath();
 	matrixMinSP.findShortestPath();